garfielder/notes/tracker.md

  3. library android and ARM, select a few topic
  4. Summary of library enhancement
  5. Design pattern  in our library
+ 6. What belongs to OS and what belongs to sysmem

 Purose: